structured-org/aum-oracle/packages/consensus/README.md

 *   **Oracle Data Submission**: Oracles can submit their data for a given round.
 The system prevents double submissions within the same round.
 *   **Automated Consensus Calculation**: The package automatically attempts to form a consensus when a round concludes or when all participating oracles have submitted their data.
 *   **Generic Data Support**: The core consensus logic is generic, allowing any data type that implements the `ConsensusData` trait (requiring `Serialize`, `DeserializeOwned`, and `Clone`) to be used for consensus.
-*   **Specialized Numerical Consensus**: Includes a helper function (`consensus_on_items`) specifically designed for calculating consensus on `SignedDecimal` values, finding the median of a statistically significant subset of submitted data.
+*   **Specialized Numerical Consensus**: Includes a helper function (`consensus_on_items`) specifically designed for calculating consensus on `SignedDecimal256` values, finding the median of a statistically significant subset of submitted data.
 *   **Error Handling**: Comprehensive error types are defined to cover various scenarios, including standard CosmWasm errors, double submissions, invalid round numbers, and arithmetic overflows.

 ## Core Components